pclalv/crystal-key-item-randomizer/README.md

       defeating Team Rocket in Mahogany Town; even if the player gets the `BASEMENT_KEY` early, nobody will be in the Underground Warehouse until after defeating Team Rocket in Mahogany Town.
-- [ ] speedchoice compatibility. this would be straightforward, if tedious. to my mind, the gist of this work is as follows:
+- [ ] **speedchoice compatibility**. this would be straightforward, if tedious. to my mind, the gist of this work is as follows:
-	  1. figure out where the speedchoice ROM's item addresses.
+	  1. figure out the speedchoice ROM's item addresses and use that to create a speechoice-specific version of `crystal-key-item-randomizer.data/key-items`
 	  2. starting with [`pclalv/speedchoice`][pclalv/speedchoice],
 	     create a `speedchoice-randomizer-labels` branch which contains
          the extra labels present in [`pclalv/randomizer-labels`][pclalv/randomizer-labels].